Bath green belt identified for new homes

 - 26 February 2013

 Plans to build extra homes on the green belt in Bath and the surrounding area are to be discussed by councillors who say their current target is too small.

 The original plan did not include green belt sites but a government planning inspection said the council needed to find more space.

 Council proposals now include building hundreds of houses on green belt land in Bath, Whitchurch and Keynsham.

-Bath and North East Somerset Council will discuss the issue on 4 March.'Nowhere else'
+Bath and North East Somerset Council will discuss the issue on 4 March.